wenhaojiangsoc/statslab24/README.md

 ### Lab 5 Simulation of OLS Regression with Interaction Terms (10/04/2024)
 + Lab 5 covers simulations of OLS regression, with one and multiple predictors, using `R`.
 We will also cover interaction terms and how to interpret them.

+### Lab 6 OLS Anatomy, Confounding, Interactions with Dummies (10/11/2024)
++ Lab 6 covers the exogeneity assumption in OLS, its relation with confounding, and interactions with dummy variables.